 What Is Trauma Dumping?

-Trauma dumping is an unhealthy behavior that tends to involve long, uninterrupted venting sessions about one or more stressful, painful, or traumatic experiences a person has had.2 One can do this to friends, family, or even colleagues and acquaintances, usually without others’ full permission or consent.
+Trauma dumping is an unhealthy behavior that tends to involve uninterrupted venting sessions about one or more stressful, painful, or traumatic experiences.
+(FN2) Someone can dump on friends, family, or even colleagues and acquaintances, usually without their full permission or consent.

-Oversharing online or posting triggering things on social media is a recently developed form of trauma dumping, more common in teens.5 In the short term, this kind of excessive venting can provide relief to the person sharing.
-However, eventually the effects of this behavior prove to be negative for everyone involved, including the person posting and those reading.1,2,3
+Oversharing or posting triggering content on social media is a recently developed form of trauma dumping, more common in teens.5 In the short term, this kind of excessive venting can relieve anxiety for the person sharing.
+However, the effects eventually become negative for everyone involved, including the poster and their readers.1,2,3

 Venting and trauma dumping are not the same.
-Venting involves someone opening up about something that’s bothering them, but doing so in ways that are respectful to the person listening.
-Trauma dumping doesn’t involve boundaries to protect the time, feelings, or needs of the person on the receiving end.2,4
+Venting involves someone opening up about something while respecting the listener.
+Trauma dumping neglects boundaries to protect the time, feelings, or needs of those on the receiving end.2,4

 Venting | Trauma Dumping |